'Ndrangheta: Organizational structure

 Within the 'Ndrangheta, membership in a crime family and blood relations are significantly intertwined.
-'Ndrine predominantly consist of individuals from the same family lineage.
-Salvatore Boemi, an anti-mafia prosecutor in Reggio Calabria, informed the Italian Antimafia Commission that membership is often acquired "for the simple fact of being born into a mafia family."
+Ndrine predominantly consist of individuals from the same family lineage.
+Salvatore Boemi, an anti-mafia prosecutor in Reggio Calabria, informed the Antimafia Commission that membership is often acquired "for the simple fact of being born into a mafia family".
 While other factors may attract individuals to seek membership, and non-kin have been admitted, familial ties remain central.
-Marriages serve to strengthen relationships within 'ndrine and expand membership.
+Marriages serve to strengthen relationships within ndrine and expand membership.
 Consequently, each group is often composed of a few core blood families, leading to situations where "a high number of people with the same last name often end up being prosecuted for membership of a given ndrina."
 Given the absence of membership limits within a unit, bosses may prioritize maximizing descendants to strengthen their group.

-The hierarchy within an 'ndrina includes various ranks.
-At the base are the picciotti d'onore (soldiers), expected to execute tasks with unquestioning obedience, until promotion to the level of cammorista.
+The hierarchy within an ndrina includes various ranks.
+At the base are the picciotti d'onore (soldiers), expected to execute tasks with unquestioning obedience, until promotion to the level of cammorista (not to be confused with members of the Camorra, another mafia-type group).
 Cammoristi are granted command over their own group of soldiers.
-Above the 'ndrina level, but still within the 'Ndrangheta structure, is the rank of santista, followed by vangelista.
+Above the ndrina level, but still within the 'Ndrangheta structure, is the rank of santista, followed by vangelista.
 Aspiring vangelisti are required to swear an oath of dedication to a life of crime upon the Bible.
-The Quintino, also referred to as Padrino, represents the second-highest level of command within an 'Ndrangheta clan (Ndrina).
+The quintino, also referred to as padrino, represents the second-highest level of command within an 'Ndrangheta clan (Ndrina).
 This level comprises five privileged members who report directly to the boss, known as the capobastone (head of command).

 During a 2018 trial in Toronto, former mobster Carmine Guido testified that the 'Ndrangheta is a collective of family-based clans, each with its own boss, operating within a unified structure and under a board of control.